 The truth is we all know better than to buy into anyone else’s definition of when campaigns begin and end.
 It will always come to money – money raised and money spent.

 How much does it cost to fly the president to official events?
 How much money was Santorum going to be forced to spend to defend Pennsylvania (and did he have it)?
 Will the eventual nominee help his former competitors retire their campaign debt?
 Will Romney spring for a plane and staff to enable them to campaign on his behalf?

 Now of course, every formula has its flaw.
 Ron Paul is, when last seen, still running for president and he has never accepted Secret Service protection.
 In fact, he called it a “form of welfare.”

 But in general, let’s stick with dollars-for-donuts as the best available way to define what constitutes campaigning.
-Or, as Obama campaign manager Jim Messina put it when he rounded reporters up to announce the Ohio and Virginia kickoff: “Good evening everyone.
+Or, as Obama campaign manager Jim Messina put it when he rounded up reporters to announce the Ohio and Virginia kickoff: “Good evening everyone.
 Welcome to the general election.”

 Gwen’s Take is cross-posted with the website of Washington Week, which airs Friday night on many PBS stations.
 Check your local listings.